mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 :material-lightbulb: In complex samples, the TIC chromatogram often provides limited information as multiple analytes elute simultaneously, obscuring individual species.

 ### Base peak chromatogram
-The base peak chromatogram (BPC) displays the signal intensity of the most intense maass peak in the MS spectra at any one retention time point (x-axis) in the LC-MS run.
+The base peak chromatogram (BPC) displays the signal intensity of the most intense mass peak in the MS spectra at any one retention time point (x-axis) in the LC-MS run.
 The following figure shows the same data as above, visualized in BPI mode.
 ![BPC](BPC.png)